Nuno Bettencourt: Extreme

 The band followed up with III Sides to Every Story in 1992.
 The album featured brass and string sections, as well as a full orchestra, whose parts were composed and arranged by Bettencourt.
 In 1995, Extreme released the album Waiting for the Punchline, but the band broke up in 1996 when Bettencourt decided to pursue a solo career.

-In 2007, Extreme reformed with its original lineup (with the exception of Paul Geary) to begin work on a new album, Saudades de Rock.
+In 2007, Extreme reformed with its original lineup (except for Paul Geary) to begin work on a new album, Saudades de Rock.
 The album was released on August 12, 2008.

 Other projects

 Bettencourt provided rhythm guitar on the single version of Janet Jackson's "Black Cat" (1990) which became a number one hit on the Billboard Hot 100.

 In 1991, Bettencourt produced Dweezil Zappa's release on Barking Pumpkin Records, Confessions.
 On this record Bettencourt also sings lead vocals for the first time, on a semi-ballad entitled "The Kiss".
 Extreme members Gary Cherone and Pat Badger also contributed.

 In 1993, Bettencourt co-wrote and produced "Where Are You Going" for the Super Mario Bros. movie.
 He also joined Robert Palmer in the studio to record Palmer's album Honey.
 According to former Journey lead singer Steve Perry, Bettencourt has teamed with him to write and arrange songs.
 He also has written and recorded with Tantric (Bettencourt co-wrote Tantric's hit single "Hey Now"), BB Mak, and Toni Braxton.

 In 1997, Bettencourt released his first solo effort, Schizophonic, which he had been working on for five years.
-The album was well-received critically, but was not a commercial success.
+The album was well-received critically but was not a commercial success.

 On December 16, 1997, Bettencourt's new band Mourning Widows (whose name was inspired by writing he had seen on a church wall in Portugal) released their self-titled debut album in Japan on Polydor Records.
 It sold 45,000 in the first month.
 The band featured his nephew Donovan Bettencourt on bass and New York drummer Jeff Consi.
-In 2000, Mourning Widow's follow-up, Furnished Souls for Rent, originally released in Japan, and then in the U.S. Both Mourning Widows releases cultivated a strong following in Japan and New England.
+In 2000, Mourning Widows' follow-up, Furnished Souls for Rent, originally released in Japan, and then in the U.S. Both Mourning Widows releases cultivated a strong following in Japan and New England.

 Bettencourt has also collaborated with singer Suze DeMarchi and with all of her Baby Animals bandmates.
 On Baby Animals' second release, Shaved and Dangerous, he produced a few songs and co-wrote "Because I Can".
-He also contributed to the writing, recording, and production of DeMarchi's solo debut from 1999, Telelove.
-In 1999, Bettencourt produced the album Magnolia, for the Portuguese singer and actress Lúcia Moniz.
-He also featured as singer and guitarist in the song "Try Again", which was included in Magnolia.
+He also contributed to the writing, recording, and production of DeMarchi's 1999 solo debut, Telelove.
+In 1999, Bettencourt produced the album Magnolia for the Portuguese singer and actress Lúcia Moniz.
+He also featured as a singer and guitarist in the song "Try Again", which was included in Magnolia.